-- Oil grit-separators OGS-M and OGS-U recorded maximum pH values of 8.85 and 8.51, respectively, which are slightly outside of the range considered acceptable by the PWQO (i.e., pH values should be between 6.5 and 8.5). - Oil grit-separators OGS-M and OGS-U recorded sheen/sludge inside of the structures, which exceeds the PWQO that "oil or petrochemicals should not be present in concentrations that can be detected as a visible film, sheen, or discolouration on the surface".
-A clean out of the structures and proper handling and disposal of the contaminated material at a licensed facility was promptly carried out.
-It should be noted that at no time was oil or sheen observed in the effluent from these structures, which are located upstream of regional stormwater pond SWM-33. - All other parameters were within PWQO limits or do not have PWQO limits.
+- Oil grit-separators OGS-M and OGS-U recorded trace amounts of oil and grease inside of the structures, but no sludge or sheen that exceed the PWQO which state that "oil or petrochemicals should not be present in concentrations that can be detected as a visible film, sheen, or discolouration on the surface".
+No oil or sheen was observed in the effluent from these structures, which are located upstream of regional stormwater pond SWM-33. - All other parameters were within PWQO limits or do not have PWQO limits.